 Almost everyone enjoys a birthday wish on their special day.
 It makes them feel valued.
 Just sending a simple email — or, if it’s within your budget, a simple card — is a nice gesture.
 It’s also a great way to remind your clients of you.
 Maybe once they see your thoughtful birthday message, they will remember they have questions about their current plan.
 It’s a great way to stay in touch and show that they mean more to you then just another closed sale.

 Write a Blog & Use Social Media

-We have mentioned this before here on the Agent Survival Guide — keeping up with some kind of presence on the internet is a great way to stay fresh in your client’s minds.
+We have mentioned this before here on the Ritter blog — keeping up with some kind of presence on the internet is a great way to stay fresh in your client’s minds.
 By writing a weekly blog, you can provide helpful information on the industry, and keep clients in the loop about what your business has been doing.

 With the number of seniors on social media steadily rising, there is a good chance that some of your clients have a Facebook page or an account on one of the many other social media platforms.
 You can use social media to remain present to your clients by promoting your business and sharing valuable industry information.
 You can also interact with your clients by responding and liking comments they have made on your posts.
 It’s important to remember that any plan discussion should not be done on social media, but in a meeting or over the phone after a Scope of Appointment has been collected.

 Why Should I Stay in Touch with my Clients?

 It’s a courteous gesture to check in on your clients and let them know you haven’t forgotten about them.
 In addition to being thoughtful, your business can also benefit from staying in touch with your clients.